Lemon Garlic Pasta

 How to make lemon garlic pasta

-- In a large skillet sauté garlic and chili flakes in butter.
+- In a large skillet, sauté garlic and red pepper flakes in butter.

-- Stir in a touch of hot starchy pasta water (this helps to emulsify the rest of the ingredients that you’ll be adding to the skillet).
+- Stir in hot starchy pasta water (this helps to emulsify the rest of the ingredients in the skillet).

-- Now add parmesan cheese, lemon juice and zest and stir for a few seconds just until you make a smooth runny sauce.
+- Add the parmesan cheese, lemon juice, and zest, and stir for a few seconds until you have a smooth, runny sauce.

 - Serve with a drizzle of olive oil and grated parmesan cheese.
 Enjoy!